Lightning-AI/pytorch-lightning/docs/source-app/get_started/lightning_apps_intro.rst

 ***************************
 Next step: Multiple Workers
 ***************************
-In this guide, we showed how to run a single piece of code on a toy example.
-Check out these non-toy examples.

-- A
-- B
-- C

-In the next guide, we'll learn how to run multiple LightningWork together
+In this simple example we ran one piece of Python code.
+To create a complex workflow easily, we'll need to learn how to use multiple works together.

 .. raw:: html